falk-h/tv-power/README.md

 Look at the comments in [the systemd unit file](./tv-power.service) for information on how to set this up as a systemd service.

+## TODO

+- React to `org.gnome.ScreenSaver` messages instead of `org.gnome.SessionManager.Presence` when turning off the TV, since this currently shuts off the TV as soon as the screensaver starts to dim the display.
+- More logging.

 [cec]: https://en.wikipedia.org/wiki/Consumer_Electronics_Control
 [nvidia]: https://forums.developer.nvidia.com/t/hdmi-cec-support/31445
 [tv]: https://www.mi.com/global/product/mi-tv-p1-55/